fzayed/Legacy-Cinemas/README.md

 ![homepage](https://user-images.githubusercontent.com/55934281/104644553-e487c000-567b-11eb-9a05-ac53d7ff592f.jpg)

-From the home page, other pages would be linked to guide users to what they are looking for.
+From the home page, other pages are linked to guide users to what they are looking for.

 ## Showtimes